Inbreeding: Prevalence

 The general negative outlook and eschewal of inbreeding that is prevalent in the Western world today has roots from over 2000 years ago.
 Specifically, written documents such as the Bible illustrate that there have been laws and social customs that have called for the abstention from inbreeding.
 Along with cultural taboos, parental education and awareness of inbreeding consequences have played large roles in minimizing inbreeding frequencies in areas like Europe.
 That being so, there are less urbanized and less populated regions across the world that have shown continuity in the practice of inbreeding.

 The continuity of inbreeding is often either by choice or unavoidably due to the limitations of the geographical area.
 When by choice, the rate of consanguinity is highly dependent on religion and culture.
-In the Western world some Anabaptist groups are highly inbred because they originate from small founder populations and until today marriage outside the groups is not allowed for members.
-Especially the Reidenbach Old Order Mennonites and the Hutterites stem from very small founder populations.
-The same is true for some Hasidic and Haredi Jewish groups.
+In the Western world, some Anabaptist groups are highly inbred because they originate from small founder populations that have bred as a closed population.

-Of the practicing regions, Middle Eastern and northern Africa territories show the greatest frequencies of consanguinity.
+Of the practicing regions, Middle Eastern and northern African nations show the greatest frequencies of consanguinity.

 Among these populations with high levels of inbreeding, researchers have found several disorders prevalent among inbred offspring.
-In Lebanon, Saudi Arabia, Egypt, and in Israel, the offspring of consanguineous relationships have an increased risk of congenital malformations, congenital heart defects, congenital hydrocephalus and neural tube defects.
+In Lebanon, Saudi Arabia, Egypt, and Israel, the offspring of consanguineous relationships have an increased risk of congenital malformations, congenital heart defects, congenital hydrocephalus and neural tube defects.
 Furthermore, among inbred children in Palestine and Lebanon, there is a positive association between consanguinity and reported cleft lip/palate cases.
 Historically, populations of Qatar have engaged in consanguineous relationships of all kinds, leading to high risk of inheriting genetic diseases.
 As of 2014, around 5% of the Qatari population suffered from hereditary hearing loss; most were descendants of a consanguineous relationship.
+In 2017-2019, congenital anomalies due to inbreeding was the most common cause of death of babies belonging to the Pakistani and Bangladeshi ethnic groups in England and Wales.